Skip to main content

 • Sodium borate (to decrease acidity)

-• “Other residual chemicals at a level of 10 parts per billion” (the actual chemicals aren’t listed in the PI)
+• “Other residual chemicals at a level of 10 parts per billion” (the actual chemicals aren’t listed)

 • The hep A virus (whole, dead virus)